Areeba-Kabir/html-css-basicwebsites/README.md

-Basic static html websites for beginners with css# html-css-basicwebsites
+Basic static html websites for beginners which includes html css bootstrap and Javascript